-Bring the water to the boil, this should loosen this burnt on food.
+Bring the water to a boil, this should loosen this burnt-on food.
 Let the water cool slightly tip out and wipe out any of the residue left in the oven.

 If there is still residue on the inside of your oven you can use some salt.
 Using kosher salt sprinkle it over the oven, then using a damp cotton cloth gently remove the food that is still remaining.
 After all the food has been removed rinse the Dutch oven well and dry immediately.

 Your cast-iron Dutch oven can now be re-seasoned, which after what it would have just been through is very important.
 Due to the fact that the seasoning would be compromised.
 Information on how to carry out this process is set out below.

 Watch this video if you want some visual help with restoring and cleaning cast-iron it is a great video!

 Once again the re-seasoning steps are listed here with a more in-depth explanation below…